AraStuff/lexdao-apps-install/README.md

 An Aragon toolkit script to:

+- Install a new voting app with a 3day voting window, 50% majority, and 10% voter turnout required to pass votes.
-- Install a new voting app rewire permissions to make it the default voting app for transaction pathing.
+- Rewire permissions to make it the new voting app the default for transaction pathing.
 - Install a dot-voting app for signalling.